geometros/llm-cli/README.md

 #### To Do:

+* Add streaming so you don't have to wait on longer replies
 * Add an interactive mode to allow conversational threading
 * Allow saving threads
 * Flags for max tokens, system prompt